 Teachers are also willing to invest more effort in explicit phonics instruction when learning a new correspondence enables children to read stories successfully.
 Their children’s success motivates their teaching efforts.
 Well-crafted phonics instruction provides children with the tools they need to identify the words and construct the meaning of stories, but only if children read carefully matched decodable texts.

-NEW: Learn about the Reading Genie decodable books for beginning readers–and read a sample book online.
+NEW: Learn about the Reading Genie decodable books for beginning readers–books that make learning to read easier.

 High Noon Books (Best source for decodable chapter books)